 It may not be immediately obvious, but did you realise that only 10% of your field of vision is typically sharp and in focus?
 In reality, most of what we see at any given time is just a blur!

 90% of what you see is a blur!
-The fact that most of what we see is a blur has a profound impact for brand owners, advertisers and packaging designers because our sub-conscious brain uses this peripheral vision (blur) to determine what we should look at and when to act.
-The eye is made of areas (or boundaries) and the area that you can see most clearly with is called the ‘Fovea’.
+The fact that most of what we see is a blur has a profound impact on brand owners, advertisers and packaging designers because our subconscious brain uses this peripheral vision (blur) to determine what we should look at and when to act.
+The eye is made of areas (or boundaries), and the area that you can see most clearly is called the ‘Fovea’.
 This is an area which is only 5 degrees wide and typically referred to as our ‘Central’ vision.
-But this is tiny compared to the 180 degree field of vision most of us have.
+But this is tiny compared to the 180-degree field of vision most of us have.

 The implication for brand owners who want to test and evaluate their packaging and communications is profound.
-Our brains are hard wired into our peripheral vision and it is here where we are able to detect movement and light and as marketers, understanding how our peripheral vision effects us is vital if we are to capture the consumers’ attention and their heart and mind.
+Our brains are hard-wired into our peripheral vision and it is here where we are able to detect movement and light, as marketers, understanding how our peripheral vision affects us is vital if we are to capture the consumers’ attention and their heart and mind.

-If you are interested in discovering more about how peripheral vision testing is revolutionising our packaging and communication research services, then please call Duncan Swan (0151 945 0150) or contact us below:
+If you are interested in discovering more about how peripheral vision testing is revolutionising our packaging and communication research services, then please call Tony Lewis (0151 945 0150) or contact us below: